-Sophie has previously won the People's Choice Award at RHS Hampton Court Palace for her A Valley Garden as well as a RHS Silver-Gilt Medal Show Garden and an RHS Chelsea Flower Show Silver Medal for Cave Pavilion.
+For her gardens, Sophie has previously won the People's Choice Award at RHS Hampton Court Palace for her A Valley Garden as well as a RHS Silver-Gilt Medal Show Garden and an RHS Chelsea Flower Show Silver Medal for Cave Pavilion.

 Aside from the designing and making of gardens, Sophie also lectures on conceptual garden design and on the Japanese garden.
 A qualified horticulturalist, Sophie advises on planting, maintenance and the garden environment.